 The iBert child bike seat is affordable, super easy to install, and compatible with most bike frames.
 It’s probably for these reasons that it has been a best seller on Amazon for many years.

-But often parents don’t know what they don’t know, and if you’ve never used another bike seat, you might think the iBert seems like a solid, affordable choice.
+But parents don’t know what they don’t know, and if you’ve never used another bike seat, you might think the iBert seems like a solid, affordable choice.

 Unfortunately, the back of the seat is so low that it provides very little back support for young riders.
 Additionally, the shoulder straps fall down consistently, creating a less-than-ideal safety environment for toddlers.
 Lastly, the lap bar easily comes unsnapped.